nikwl/matlab-scanmesh-toolbox/README.md

 Methods to rotate, scale, and translate an object about a given axis, point or with a given matrix.
 Each transformation returns a matrix, and matrices can be applied in sequence using matrix_transform.

+### Pathfinding
+#### astar, dijkstra
+Given start and ending vertices, vertex list, and adjacency list, will return the shortest path between two points.
+Implementation of dijkstra is essentially the same as astar with the cost function set to increment by one for each edge.
+Boolean value within each function lets you visulize the process.